Abib-ops/Abib/README.txt

 Abib is on GitHub, https://github.com/Abib-ops/Abib/releases

-Abib v415.10
+Abib v415.11
 ------------

 Changelog.
 -----------
+Abib v415.11
+README.md updated.
+The font size of the reader window text can now be adjusted Ctrl++ and Ctrl+- to zoom in and out.

 Abib v415.10
-Ran precompute_refs.py to update "Naves", and checked as far as 'JEWELS'.
+Ran precompute_refs.py to update "Naves" and checked as far as 'JEWELS'.
 Fixed some linter errors in updater.py and Abib.py. fcs.get_default_settings of settings.json was modified.